dananthonyobrien/site/portfolio.md

 ![WTL Thermostats](https://github.com/dananthonyobrien/site/assets/59654922/0d445d2e-1c83-49ca-8ca1-a2a21f152430)
 ***WTL Thermostats in lab***

 I adapted the existing Cypress documentation to conform to the Johnson Controls style guide, then sent our for a series of technical reviews where engineers provided updates on new and deprecated features.
 Concurrently, I sent the documents out for peer review by my fellow writers.
 Overall, I contributed a substantial amount of the content for the WTL document set, and created a new Summer-Winter Thermostat Quick Start Guide.
-I also created QR pack sheets for both models as part of a company-wide sustainability initiative to limit the amount of paper that goes in the box with the product.
+I also created QR pack sheets for the various pieces of WTL equipment as part of a company-wide sustainability initiative to limit the amount of paper that goes in the box with the product.

 #### Product Description